-^{}requires a minimum of 2,000 hours of work experience in the area a.
-All candidates interviewing for a full-time position covered by this contract shall receive a copy of the contract.
+^{}requires a minimum of 2,000 hours of work experience in the area

+- a.
+All candidates interviewing for a full-time position covered by this contract shall receive a copy of the contract. - b.
-- b.
 Initial placement for new employees will be governed by the following provisions: - 1) Substitute teaching either in or outside the system shall not be considered as creditable experience.
-Amount of experience credit for military service shall be one year for each two years of military service not to exceed four years credit. - 2) In consultation with the appropriate vice president, \$525.00 will be added to the new employee's base salary for each previous year of direct creditable teaching experience. - 3) \$212.50 will be added to new employee's base salary for each previous year of directly related professional experience, as determined by the appropriate vice president, and approved by the President. - c.
-Salary advancement for current employees will be governed by the following provisions: - 1) Employees who qualify to advance from one educational or training level (Article II, B. 7) to another will be compensated an additional \$525.00, which will be added to the employee's current base salary, prorated to reflect the date of completion.
-Employees who received an earned doctor's degree shall receive an additional \$1,000, which will be added to the employee's current base salary, prorated to reflect the date of completion. - 2) Credit earned outside the employee's assigned area of responsibility or subject matter must have prior approval by the appropriate Vice President. - 3) Non-traditional courses, clinics, and seminars must have prior approval of the appropriate Vice President and will be applied to the salary schedule according to the following formula: Course contact hours ÷15 = credit hours. - 8. a.
-Employees under contract for the 2003-04 academic year shall receive salary increases of \$2,055 for the 2004-05 academic year.
+Amount of experience credit for military service shall be one (1) year for each two (2) years of military service not to exceed four (4) years credit. - 2) In consultation with the appropriate vice president, \$600.00 will be added to the new employee's base salary for each previous year of direct creditable teaching experience in field for which the individual was hired.
+For academic support, credit will be given for professional experience directly related to the position for which the individual was hired.

+- 3) \$300.00 will be added to new employee's base salary for each previous year of directly related professional experience, as determined by the appropriate vice president, and approved by the President. - c.
+Salary advancement for current employees will be governed by the following provisions: - 1) Employees who qualify to advance from one (1) educational or training level (Article II, B. 7) to another will be compensated \$525.00.
+These increases will be added to the employee's current base salary at the beginning of the next fall or spring semester, prorated to reflect the date of completion.
+Employees who received an earned doctoral degree shall receive \$1,000. - 2) Educational hours earned may qualify an employee for advancement from one educational or training level to another if the individual meets the following requirements: - A) Coursework must be at or above the employee's current educational level. - B) Coursework must be directly related to the employee's assigned area of responsibility. - 3) Credit earned outside the employee's assigned area of responsibility or subject matter or below the employee's current educational level must have prior approval by the appropriate Vice President. - 4) Non-traditional courses, clinics, and seminars must have prior approval of the appropriate Vice President and will be applied to the salary schedule according to the following formula: Course contact hours ÷15 = credit hours or applicable formula. - 8. a.
+Employees under contract for the 2006-07 academic year shall receive salary increases of 5.25% of their 2006-07 base salary for the 2007-08 academic year.